 Notable & Unique: Modes of Transportation

-Also, more people in Saint Nicholas Ave / W 125th St choose to walk to work each day
+Also, in the Saint Nicholas Ave / W 125th St neighborhood, many people's commute means

 Notable & Unique: Real Estate

 In addition, the real estate in the Saint Nicholas Ave / W 125th St neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
-In fact, 80.5% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 97.4% of American neighborhoods.
+In fact, 82.5% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 97.6% of American neighborhoods.

 Notable & Unique: Car Ownership

-59.4% of the households in this neighborhood don't own a car at
+63.3% of the households in this neighborhood don't own a car at

 all.
 This is more carless households than NeighborhoodScout found in

-99.1% of U.S. neighborhoods.
+99.3% of U.S. neighborhoods.